zowe/docs-site/docs/guides/IMPF-workingwithprofiles.md

-# Working with Profiles
+# Working with profiles
-Imperative-CLI Framework provides application developers with a mechanism to define user profiles.
+Imperative CLI Framework provides application developers with a mechanism to define user profiles.
 Profiles are simple configuration documents (stored in YAML format) that are intended to persist user configuration properties.
 A common use case for user profiles is storing multiple sets of connection details (for example, host, port, and credentials) to a remote host (for example, sessions in Putty).

 - [Define profiles](#define-profiles)
 - [Configure commands to load profiles](#configure-commands-to-load-profiles)